The Fairman Rogers Four-in-Hand

-The Fairman Rogers Four-in-Hand (originally titled A May Morning in the Park) is an 1879-80 painting by Thomas Eakins.
+The Fairman Rogers Four-in-Hand (originally titled A May Morning in the Park) is an 1879–80 painting by the American painter Thomas Eakins.
 It shows Fairman Rogers driving a coaching party in his four-in-hand carriage through Philadelphia's Fairmount Park.
 It is thought to be the first painting to examine precisely, through systematic photographic analysis, how horses move.

 The Fairman Rogers Four-in-Hand is in the permanent collection of the Philadelphia Museum of Art.

 Rogers

 Eakins taught at the Pennsylvania Academy of the Fine Arts, where Rogers was a board member and chairman of the Committee on Instruction.
-Rogers recruited Eakins back to the Academy in 1878 and commissioned the painting from his new instructor.
+Rogers recruited Eakins back to the academy in 1878 and commissioned the painting from his new instructor.

 Independently wealthy, Rogers was a civil engineer and retired professor at the University of Pennsylvania.
 He was an avid coaching enthusiast, founder of the Philadelphia Coaching Club and author of the still-definitive guide to the sport: A Manual of Coaching (Philadelphia: 1900).
 In the painting, Eakins combined Rogers's love of science with his love of coaching.